-As a photographer, it is likely that you will start working locally.
-I do, I prefer to keep things close at home and not sit in the car for half a day for a shoot.
-Even though your online presence is crucial for your reliability as a photographer.
+As a real estate photographer or home stager, it is likely that you work locally.
+I do, I prefer to keep things close at home and not to sit in the car for half a day for a shoot or staging assignment.
+Never the less, your online presence is crucial for your reliability as a business owner.
 It is the place to show your work to a broad audience.
-But it is a good thing to get your name out in your surroundings to become the go-to expert in your field.
+But it is also necessary to get your name out in your surroundings to become the go-to expert in your field.
 So marketing your business offline is pretty significant and absolutely not dead as many business owners tend to think.

 So what kind of offline marketing things can you do to grow your business?